chandlerbing65nm/FreqREM/INSTALL.md

 # Environment Setup

-This guide summarizes how to create a working ROCm-based environment for the SPARE repository.
+This guide summarizes how to create a working ROCm-based environment for the SPARC repository.

 ## 1. Create Conda Environment